rlhatcher/ronald-hatcher-dot-com/content/docs/builds/black-brant-ii/index.md

 ## Forward CR

-The forward centring ring is modified here to support two mounts and bonded just forward of the fin slots.
+The forward centering ring is modified here to support two mounts and bonded just forward of the fin slots.

 Materials